 - Squeeze with lime and serve with the optional garnishes.

 RICE: If using a different kind of rice, you will need to adjust broth amount.
-Read rice to liquid ratio on the package of your rice, ( considering liquid from tomatoes) and add more or less broth accordingly.
+Read rice to liquid ratio on the package of your rice, (considering liquid from tomatoes) and add more or less broth accordingly.
 So if your rice requires 2 cups of water per 1 cup of rice, you will need to add 2 cups broth (instead of the 1 1/2 cup in the recipe).
 Different kinds of rice also require different cooking times.
 For example, brown rice takes 15 mins of pressure cooking.
 Wild rice takes 25.
 If unsure how much liquid your type of rice needs, just google.
-Thinner, long grain rice won’t work as well here and tends to get soggy or mushy.
+Thinner, long-grain rice ( like Basmati) won’t work as well here and tends to get soggy or mushy.

-BURN ERRORS: I used a 6-quart instant pot, have tested this 4 times, with no burn errors using jasmin rice and white basmati rice.
+BURN ERRORS: I used a 6-quart instant pot, have tested this 4 times, with no burn errors using jasmine rice and white basmati rice.
 With that being said, a few of you are still getting burn errors- and I believe it is because you are using a different kind of rice, with not enough liquid.
 So just make sure to read your rice package.
 Please leave any notes in the comments below for suggested ratios and times- for others to reference.
 Thanks!!!